pacs-course/pacs-examples/Examples/src/Libraries/README.md

-This is an example of the use of static and shared libraries.
+#This is an example of the use of static and shared libraries#

 The program uses umfpack to solve a simple linear system.